jmainpri/move3d-launch/README.md

     echo "PKG_CONFIG_PATH= " $PKG_CONFIG_PATH
     echo "PATH= "$PATH

 The variable should containts the paths of the newly installed software.

+Once the software is compiled, you can download the assets along side move3d-launch.

+    git clone https://github.com/jmainpri/move3d-assets.git

 Note: the script may work on other unix distributions.

 ### Run

-Once the software is compiled, you can download the assets

-    git clone https://github.com/jmainpri/move3d-assets.git

 You should now be able to launch the examples, for instance try:

     cd launch_files
     ./launch_trrt_costmap.sh

+The launch scripts supose that:

+* PATH contains the move3d-studio exec
+* HOME_MOVE3D points to move3d-launch or a floder along side it
+* move3d-assets is installed along side move3d-launch